api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 ### Fulfillment details

-The fulfillment details is a single the `bytes32` value that represents the transaction hash on the target chain after their price feed transaction reached adequate finality.
+The fulfillment details is a single `bytes32` value that represents the transaction hash on the target chain in which the auction winner payed for the OEV bid.

 ## Bid eligibility

 Auctions are open for everyone.
 Searchers interact with the OevAuctionHouse contract when placing a bid, which enforces a few restrictions.
-Apart from the on-chain restrictions, Auctioneer adds a few other ones:
+Apart from the on-chain restrictions, Auctioneer adds a few more:

-1. Ignore all bids that expired or are expiring within the next `MINIMUM_BID_EXPIRING_SECONDS` period - This ensures that the awarded bid will still be active when the transaction is submitted.
+1. Ignore all bids that expired or are expiring within the next `MINIMUM_BID_EXPIRING_SECONDS` period - This ensures that the awarded bid will still be active when the transaction is mined.
 2. Ensure the bidder has enough collateral to cover the bid amount along with extra `COLLATERAL_REQUIREMENT_BUFFER_PERCENT` percent to account for price fluctuations - This ensures that enough collateral can be reserved at award time.
-3. Ensure the bidder has no active withdrawal - Prevents withdrawing the deposit just before awarding the bid.
+3. Ensure the bidder has no active withdrawal - Prevents withdrawing the deposit just before the bid award.

-Auctioneer checks the collateral and withdrawals by fetching this information from the OevAuctionHouse contract.
-In a rare case when Auctioneer fails to fetch eligibility for a bidder it will abort awarding the current auction.
+Auctioneer fetches the required information from the OevAuctionHouse contract.
+In a rare case when Auctioneer fails to fetch eligibility for a bidder, it will abort awarding the current auction.

 ::: info

 Notice, that the collateral is reserved at award time, not at bid time.
-However, the collateral and protocol fee is computed from the rates from the bid time.
+However, the collateral and protocol fee is computed from the rates at bid time.
 This allows the bidder to place multiple bids for different dApps, even if their collateral doesn't allow them to win all.
 This allows for greater flexibility.

 :::